wayri/Arduino-Oscilloscope/README.md

 ### Further Links and references

-The code is originally based on the one by Prof. Noriaki Mitsunaga http://n.mtng.org/ele/index.html
+The code is originally based on the one by Mr. Noriaki Mitsunaga http://n.mtng.org/ele/index.html

 - [Osciduino quick setup]